Goxore/gxrfetch/README.md

 Configuration files are generated in `~/.config/gxrfetch` directory

+`~/.config/gxrfetch/config` - right part of the fetch, where modules are located `~/.config/gxrfetch/ascii` - left part of the fetch, where ascii art is located

+all spaces and tabs in both files affect how final result looks.
+I suggest leaving a couple of extra spaces before every line in `config` file, and check line endings in `ascii` file, so you don't get unexpected results.

 syntax:

 * (x) - color, where x is the first letter of the main 8 terminal colors